 The approval holder must, within twelve (12) months of the commencement (of the action, provide the Minister with a biosecurity and overabundant native species management plan (BONSMP), prepared by a suitably qualified expert.
-The BONSMP must describe measures to monitor and control animal pests, weeds and pathogens, including but not limited to the following species, within the CEA: Feral Cat (Felis catus) Red Fox (Vulpes vulpes) Compliant A Biosecurity and Overabundant Native Species Management Plan (BONSMP) addressing the requirements of this condition was included in Chapter 4.2 of the EMP was submitted to DoEE on 7 October 2016.
-Defence has continued to monitor and control BONS.
-Weed control was undertaken in 2021 and no new Carrion Flower, African Boxthorn, Prickly Acacia, Athel Pine or Buffel Grass infestations were observed.
-Three new Opuntoid Cacti infestations were identified and treated in 2021.
-Weeds are mapped annually and Feral Goat (Capra hircus) Rabbit (Oryctolagus cuniculus) Rodents (non-native Mus and Rattus spp.) tramp ants Buffel Grass (Cenchrus ciliaris) Carrion Flower (Orbea variegata) The BONSMP must make reference to any relevant ground truthing occurs along the tracks to monitor effectiveness.
-Goats were removed from 15 different locations within the CEA, although an understanding of a change in population distribution could not be drawn from the data.
-No changes in the distribution of rabbits was detected.
-The BONSMP must make reference to any relevant threat abatement plans approved under the EPBC Act .
-Once approved, by the Minister , the BONSMP must be implemented.
+The BONSMP must describe measures to monitor and control animal pests, weeds and pathogens, including but not limited to the following species, within the CEA:

+- Feral Cat (Felis catus)

+- Red Fox (Vulpes vulpes)

+- Feral Goat (Capra hircus)

+- Rabbit (Oryctolagus cuniculus)

+- Rodents (non-native Mus and Rattus spp.)

+- tramp ants

+- Buffel Grass (Cenchrus ciliaris)

+- Carrion Flower (Orbea variegata)

+The BONSMP must make reference to any relevant threat abatement plans approved under the EPBC Act.

+Once approved, by the Minister, the BONSMP must be implemented.
 Any work undertaken prior to the Minister's approval of the BONSMP, must have clear and effective protocols in place to monitor and control animal pests, weeds and pathogens.
 These protocols must be provided to the Minister upon request.

+Compliant

+A Biosecurity and Overabundant Native Species Management Plan (BONSMP) addressing the requirements of this condition was included in Chapter 4.2 of the EMP was submitted to the former DoEE on 7 October 2016.

+Defence has continued to implement, monitor and control BONS.
+Weed control was undertaken in 2021 and two new Carrion flower populations were identified and mapped in 2022.
+Due to access restrictions from flooding, not all priority areas were treated.
+These areas are priority areas for future works.
+Weeds are mapped annually and ground-truthing occurs along the tracks to monitor effectiveness.

+Wild goat management was concentrated in the Mount Whyalla area with approximately 1076 goats removed between February 2021 and September 2022.
+This is double the number removed from the previous 18 month period.

-The Cultana EMP will be revised as necessary following the independent 5-yearly performance review that is currently underway, regarding the implementation of the EMP by Defence and the South Australian Government.
-On-ground monitoring is currently in progress.
-Monitoring will allow critical assessment of the effectiveness of the BONSMP or help identify the need for improved risk management strategies in the various elements of the EMP.
+The Cultana EMP will be revised as necessary following the independent 5-yearly performance review is currently ongoing.
+Monitoring activities (identified in Chapter 10 of the EMP) allow for critical assessment of the effectiveness of the BONSMP and help identify the need for improved risk management strategies in the various elements of the EMP.